Optiplex PCs (MT/DT/SFF/USFF)

 IPC - 2152 rules,would tell you 10mm is the minimum here. (for 75watts to just 1 slot)

 150mil wide trace is what I computed.
-(0.150wide/ 3.8mm) not a vary large area at all, and yes 3amps is good limit but most card do not hit this limit. (or if do, go over this, the system is happy)
+(0.150wide/ 3.8mm) not a vary large area at all, and yes 3amps is good limit (36watts)but most card do not hit this limit.

 Answers, many: 4 slots.
 I do not know the spec, on X1 slot but my guess is 10watts. (but I will discount this slot)

-Ohms law too can effect this. (and the lest path of resistance rules in current flow laws) but not always and my 260 card runs 3 isolated rails.
+Ohms law too can effect this. (and the least path of resistance rules in current flow laws) but not always and my 260 card runs 3 isolated rails.

 But do know my GTX1050 does use a full 75watt slot currents for sure, and at full tilt (Furmark ,2d or 3d passmark , you name it , it works) Others besides me on other forums report the same thing.

 See the way VRM'swork and how the low power VRM is on the PCI-e slot side.( read how power really flows in the card, it is not LIKE YOU THINK, in most cases)

 The 5 pins are on the rear end of the slot (the B1 , +12vdc group I call them)